Discover Homestay in London Bridge

 Its central location means that the area is usually very busy and as safe as you’d expect from a capital city.
 Lone travellers shouldn’t experience any issues in this neighbourhood.
 You may find the southern ‘non-touristy’ areas quieter at night than other parts.
 If you feel uncomfortable with this, taking a taxi or staying with other people may help ease any worries.

 Mainly, those who want to escape a hefty commute!
-Being so central, the residents of London Bridge tend to be fairly affluent professionals, particularly those with demanding jobs or who need to work long hours.
+Being so central and in zone 1, the residents of London Bridge tend to be fairly affluent professionals, particularly those with demanding jobs or who need to work long hours.
 There’s a big LGBTQ+ community in the area as well as lots of overseas visitors.

-If you are an international student, intern or professional looking for homestay accommodation (“host family”) in London Bridge or close by, we would love to hear from you.
-Similarly, if you have a spare room in your SE1 home and are interested in hosting international students, please do get in touch
+If you are an international student, intern or professional looking for homestay accommodation in London Bridge or close by, we would love to hear from you.